jupyterhub/jupyterhub/docs/source/getting-started.md

 ### Add or remove users from the Hub

-Users can be added and removed to the Hub via the admin panel or REST API.
-These users will be added to the whitelist and database.
+Users can be added to and removed from the Hub via either the admin panel or REST API.

+If a user is **added**, the user will be automatically added to the whitelist and database.
 Restarting the Hub will not require manually updating the whitelist in your config file, as the users will be loaded from the database.

-This means that after starting the Hub once, it is not sufficient to remove users from the whitelist in your config file.
-You must also remove them from the database, either by discarding the database file, or via the admin UI.
+After starting the Hub once, it is not sufficient to **remove** a user from the whitelist in your config file.
+You must also remove the user from the Hub's database, either by deleting the user from the admin page, or you can clear the `jupyterhub.sqlite` database and start fresh.

 The default `PAMAuthenticator` is one case of a special kind of authenticator, called a `LocalAuthenticator`, indicating that it manages users on the local system.
 When you add a user to